rockymadden/stringmetric/readme.md

 * __Weighted Levenshtein__ (Similarity metric)

-## Installation
+## Depending upon
-Available on the [Maven Central Repository](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.rockymadden.stringmetric%22).
-Depending on the core sub-project shown below (add others, like the CLI, as needed):
+The project is available on the [Maven Central Repository](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.rockymadden.stringmetric%22).
+Here is how you would add a dependency to the core sub-project in various build systems (add other sub-projects as needed):

-__SBT:__
+__Simple Build Tool:__
 ```scala
 libraryDependencies += "com.rockymadden.stringmetric" % "stringmetric-core" % "0.25.2"
 ```